Jon Morgan

 Line 3.
 Executor, administrator, trustee, “care of” name

-Put the full name of a person authorized to handle the company's legal issues (first, middle, and last) in this slot.
-If you use a third responsible party to manage the business affairs, that person's name should go here.
+We had to put the full name of a person authorized to handle the company's legal issues, since we employed a third responsible party to file for the company's EIN.

 Lines 4a–b.
 Mailing address